DavyCnx/VU-OOP-GROUP-7-Coursework-2/README.md

 # VU-OOP-GROUP-7-Coursework-2

-First Bank Uganda Project
+FIRST BANK UGANDA - ACCOUNT OPENING APP

+This is a Java Swing desktop app for the OOP coursework.

 The Java app creates FirstBankUganda.accdb here when UCanAccess jars are present.
 If the jars are not present, it saves to FirstBankUganda_records.csv instead.

-FIRST BANK UGANDA - ACCOUNT OPENING APP

-This is a Java Swing desktop app for the OOP coursework.

 FILES
 - src/*.java: Java source code.